The 20 Best Sezary Syndrome Doctors in Italy

 Turin, IT

-Pietro Quaglino practices in Turin, Italy.
+Pietro Quaglino practices practicing medicine in Turin, Italy.
 Mr. Quaglino is rated as an Elite expert by MediFind in the treatment of Sezary Syndrome.
-His top areas of expertise are Cutaneous T-Cell Lymphoma (CTCL), Sezary Syndrome, Mycosis Fungoides, and T-Cell Lymphoma.
+He is also highly rated in 43 other conditions, according to our data.
+His clinical expertise encompasses Cutaneous T-Cell Lymphoma (CTCL), Sezary Syndrome, Mycosis Fungoides, and T-Cell Lymphoma.

 Elite in Sezary Syndrome